petrolpark/Destroy/README.md

 ## Software

-The rest of Destroy is available under the MIT License (https://tldrlegal.com/license/mit-license).
+The rest of Destroy is available under the [MIT License](https://tldrlegal.com/license/mit-license).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (excluding the sound files associated with the Music) (the "Software"), to deal